practices for being in the here and now

 Apr 21, 2021

-Here are some mindfulness exercises for you, to help you be present and stay in the here and now
+Here are 16 mindfulness exercises to help you arrive in the here and now

 * Stopping Still